Turin

 Teams, tales and tips – a guide to the local game

-Home of Italy’s most successful club and arguably its most revered, Turin is a football city whose past is steeped in myth and tragedy.
-Its two clubs, record champions Juventus and Serie A’s Torino both gained new stadia in modern times, Juve’s a praiseworthy all-seater converted from an unloved arena on the northern outskirts of the city.
+Home of Italy’s most successful club as well as, arguably, its most revered, Turin is a football city whose past is steeped in myth and tragedy.
+Its two clubs, record champions Juventus and Serie A’s Torino both gained new stadia this century, Juve’s a praiseworthy all-seater converted from an unloved arena on the northern outskirts of the city.

 In an echo of the story in Milan, Torino were formed in 1906 by disgruntled members of Juventus, at a time when Turin was the football capital of the burgeoning game in Italy.
 Juventus are the most popular in Italy, whose fanbase of seven million include many economic migrants from the south.